-2.5 Protecting the Software
+2.3 Protecting the Software

 To protect software from loss or damage, you should keep a backup copy of all system software, applications, and related files stored on the hard drive.
-See the operating system or backup utility documentation for instructions on making backup copies of data files.
-The Compaq Restore CD which accompanies many desktop and workstation models enables the user to selectively restore the original system software.
+The Restore CD or the Restore Plus!
+CD that accompanies many desktop and workstation models enables the user to selectively restore the original system software.
+You can order a replacement copy of the Restore CD from HP at nominal cost for all of the software preinstalled on the computer.
+Refer to the operating system or backup utility documentation for instructions on making backup copies of data files.

-2.5.1 Ordering Backup Software
+2.3.1 Ordering Backup Software

-You can order all software that shipped with the product from Compaq as a single set, or you can order the various software packages separately.
+You can order all software that shipped with the product from HP as a single set, or you can order the various software packages separately.

-Before calling Compaq to place your order, be sure to have the serial number of the computer available.
+Before calling HP to place your order, be sure to have the serial number of the computer available.
 This number is necessary for all diskette purchases.

-2.5.2 Compaq Restore CD
+2.3.2 Restore CD

-The Compaq Restore CD that is shipped with select computers offers easy deployment and recovery of the system software.
-Along with the Microsoft operating system CD, the Compaq Restore CD enables the user to selectively restore the original system software.
+The Windows-based systems ship with either the Restore CD or the Restore Plus!
+CD that offer easy deployment and recovery of system software.
+Along with the Microsoft operating system CD, the Restore and Restore Plus!
+CDs enable the user to selectively restore the original system software.
 This can be extremely helpful in the event of hard drive failure or corruption.
-Required drivers that are not included on the Compaq Restore CD may be downloaded from the Compaq Web site at www.compaq.com
+Required drivers that are not included on the Restore CD or the Restore Plus!
+CD may be downloaded from the HP web site at www.hp.com.